Orthofix Medical (NASDAQ:OFIX) Issues FY 2022 Earnings Guidance

 Orthofix Medical (NASDAQ:OFIX – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided EPS guidance of $0.58-$0.73 for the period, compared to the consensus EPS estimate of $0.66.
+The company provided earnings per share (EPS) guidance of $0.58-$0.73 for the period, compared to the consensus estimate of $0.66.
 The company issued revenue guidance of $475.00 million-$490.00 million, compared to the consensus revenue estimate of $481.93 million.

-Orthofix Medical (NASDAQ:OFIX – Get Rating) last posted its earnings results on Friday, May 6th.
-The medical device company reported ($0.10) EPS for the quarter, missing the consensus estimate of $0.18 by ($0.28).
+Orthofix Medical (NASDAQ:OFIX – Get Rating) last posted its quarterly earnings data on Friday, May 6th.
+The medical device company reported ($0.10) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.18 by ($0.28).
+Orthofix Medical had a negative net margin of 7.96% and a positive return on equity of 3.34%.
 The business had revenue of $106.42 million during the quarter, compared to the consensus estimate of $104.70 million.
-Orthofix Medical had a positive return on equity of 3.34% and a negative net margin of 7.96%.
-Equities analysts anticipate that Orthofix Medical will post 0.59 EPS for the current fiscal year.
+Equities research analysts predict that Orthofix Medical will post 0.59 earnings per share for the current fiscal year.

-A number of large investors have recently modified their holdings of the business.
-BlackRock Inc. grew its holdings in Orthofix Medical by 0.9% during the 1st quarter.
-BlackRock Inc. now owns 3,424,088 shares of the medical device company’s stock worth $111,968,000 after acquiring an additional 30,329 shares during the last quarter.
-Vanguard Group Inc. boosted its stake in shares of Orthofix Medical by 0.7% in the 1st quarter.
-Vanguard Group Inc. now owns 2,144,425 shares of the medical device company’s stock valued at $70,122,000 after purchasing an additional 14,094 shares during the last quarter.
-State Street Corp boosted its stake in shares of Orthofix Medical by 3.9% in the 4th quarter.
-State Street Corp now owns 843,293 shares of the medical device company’s stock valued at $26,218,000 after purchasing an additional 31,885 shares during the last quarter.
-Dimensional Fund Advisors LP boosted its stake in shares of Orthofix Medical by 12.7% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 669,623 shares of the medical device company’s stock valued at $21,897,000 after purchasing an additional 75,508 shares during the last quarter.
-Finally, Millennium Management LLC boosted its stake in shares of Orthofix Medical by 28.7% in the 4th quarter.
-Millennium Management LLC now owns 255,928 shares of the medical device company’s stock valued at $7,957,000 after purchasing an additional 57,073 shares during the last quarter.
-97.93% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Quantbot Technologies LP acquired a new position in shares of Orthofix Medical during the first quarter worth $39,000.
+Royal Bank of Canada boosted its stake in shares of Orthofix Medical by 129,400.0% during the second quarter.
+Royal Bank of Canada now owns 1,295 shares of the medical device company’s stock valued at $52,000 after purchasing an additional 1,294 shares in the last quarter.
+Cubist Systematic Strategies LLC bought a new stake in shares of Orthofix Medical during the third quarter worth about $240,000.
+Dynamic Technology Lab Private Ltd acquired a new position in shares of Orthofix Medical in the first quarter valued at approximately $215,000.
+Finally, Zebra Capital Management LLC raised its holdings in Orthofix Medical by 11.7% in the 1st quarter.
+Zebra Capital Management LLC now owns 8,516 shares of the medical device company’s stock valued at $278,000 after buying an additional 892 shares during the last quarter.
+97.93% of the stock is owned by hedge funds and other institutional investors.

 Orthofix Medical Company Profile (Get Rating)